sahibzada-irfanullah/KHop/README.md

 - path/inputgraph: hdfs path to the input graph
 - path/khop: hdfs path to the output

+# Output:
+After running the code successfully, all the generated khops will be stored in "/khop" on hdfs as:

+NodeID_KHop.txt

 Provided for academic use only